Double Wire-O/Twin Loop | GBC or Plastic Comb Binding | Post Bind | Terminology

 Both edges of an oversize page are folded in parallel toward the gutter in overlapping layers to produce a center spread.

-To assemble signatures, next to each other, in the proper sequence for binding.
+Term meaning to assemble signatures, next to each other, in the proper sequence for binding.

 General Binding Corporation’s trade name for plastic comb binding, a type of mechanical binding in which the teeth of a flexible plastic comb material are inserted through rectangular holes punched along the edge of a stack of paper.
-See Comb Binding and Plastic Comb Binding.
+See comb binding and plastic comb binding.

-The margin space available along the binding edge.
+Term referring to the margin space available along the binding edge.

-The top of a page or book, film, photo, etc.
+This is the top of a page or book, film, photo, etc.

-The white space above the first line of a page.
+This is the white space above the first line of a page.

 Height (of a book)

-The vertical dimension of a book as it sits upright on its tail.
+This is the vertical dimension of a book as it sits upright on its tail.

-All pages falling behind the centerspread of a form.
+Term referring to all pages falling behind the centerspread of a form.

 Lap glue is a generic term to describe hot melt adhesive or cold glue which is applied in the perfect binding process inside the front and back cover, near the spine, to produce a hinge effect on the covers.

-All pages falling in front of the center spread of a form.
+Term referring to all pages falling in front of the center spread of a form.

-The pages of a book.
+These are the pages of a book.

-A book cover that is larger than the pages it encloses.
+This is when a book cover that is larger than the pages it encloses.

-The total number of pages, including blanks and printed pages without numbers, which a publication contains.
+This is the total number of pages, including blanks and printed pages without numbers, which a publication contains.
 Also called extent.

 Pages per inch (PPI)

-Number of pages per inch of thickness of a bound publication.
+This is the measurement of number of pages per inch of thickness of a bound publication.
 Each leaf or sheet of paper has two pages because they are printed on front and back.

-An abbreviation for pages per inch.
+This is an abbreviation for pages per inch.

-Term for one side of a leaf in a publication.
+This is the term for one side of a leaf in a publication.